-This course builds on the processes and skills acquired in Acting Studio I with an increased focuses on script analysis and the development of intentions, motivations and tactics through the performance of monologues and scenes written by modern realistic playwrights such as Miller, Williams, Mamet, Vogel and LaBute.
+This course builds on the processes and skills acquired in Acting Studio I with an increased focus on script analysis and the development of intentions, motivations and tactics through the performance of monologues and scenes written by modern realistic playwrights such as Miller, Williams, Mamet, Vogel and LaBute.
 Rehearsal time outside of class is required.
-Prerequisite: THE 140 Offered fall and spring
+Perequisite: THE 140 Offered fall